 Note: For the tastiest ground sesame seeds, start with unsalted hulled seeds and toast them lightly in a cast iron skillet before grinding them.

-The easiest way to experiment without risking your whole batch is, the next time you make hummus, separate out a portion or two into containers.
-Stir in your choice of:
+The easiest way to experiment without risking your whole batch is to separate out a portion or two into containers, then stir in your choice of:

 Sun-dried tomatoes, chopped